 Start with the part of the assignment that you like.
 Even if you think you hate the whole thing, there must be some aspect of it that you hate a little less.
 Finding mental focus during dull moments can help use your time constructively.

 Focus on your thoughts as they happen or turn your attention to your breath.
 Don’t worry if you can’t fully quiet your brain.
 Mindfulness is called a practice for a reason!

 It turns out that brilliant shower thoughts happen because we relax our brains and allow them to wander.
 Performing a ritual you know as well as your shower routine allows your brain to daydream and come up with some pretty interesting stuff.
 When doing a boring task like folding laundry or washing the dishes, lean into your imagination.
-You never know what you’ll come up with.